JelleKomrij/Build-your-own-security-cam/README.md

 5. Remember the COM port, we need this in the next step

-6. To upload our program to the ESP32-CAM, we have to set it in 'Download' mode, it can be done by connecting a jumper cable to port IO0 and GND, then we have to press the reset button on the ESP32-CAM, unfortunately it is on the bottom.
+6. To upload our program to the ESP32-CAM, we have to set it in 'Download' mode, it can be done by connecting a jumper cable to port IO0 and GND, then we have to press the reset button on the ESP32-CAM, unfortunately it is on the bottom so use the wooden stirrer.
 7. Now we are ready to compile our blink program and flash it to the ESP32-CAM by:

 ```